 Here’s what I have found as personal and planet health-minded and useful travel items.
 Some things, especially eco-friendly travel toiletries, are super easy to make yourself.
 Other items are from brands that share the same values and care for our playground as much if not more than profit.
 These brands produce cruelty free, child-labour free, low carbon, zero/low chemical, durable, thoughtful and with PASSION for play and planet.
 This blog is a work in progress of the learning process.
 I keep learning, creating and exploring for the best solutions out there!
 Your suggestions are welcome!

 General tips for your zero waste, ethical & eco friendly travel kit

 Be creative and inventive.
 See what you can re-use, borrow, swap, buy second hand (on sites like Preloved) or make yourself.
 Don’t buy new if you don’t have to.

 Keep whatever you use, eat or pack as close to nature.
 Think, what would grandma do?

 Pack light.
 It saves whatever transport mode you use, and yourself loads of energy.
 Pack purposeful for the destination you’re going to.
 What do you really need?
-With having layers you only need 1 jacket, 1 sweater and a few shirts.
+With having layers you only need 1 jacket, 1 sweater, and a few shirts.
 If you end up packing heavy, and realize on the spot this is not convenient, like most girls do (I’m still guilty!), give your clothes away.
-There’s people who can use it.
+There are people who can use it.

 Stuff made from recycled-something is better than new.
 It helps to create awareness.
 BUT, it’s not the solution!
 Eventually, it still adds to the trash pile.
 Rethink – refuse – reuse – reduce – recycle – and if no other option… waste.